 The DoSV coordinates the application process for participating universities, with the aim of making the application process easier.

-You must participate in the DoSV if you are applying for the 1st semester of a bachelor programme with restricted admission and either:
+You must participate in the DoSV if you are applying for the 1st semester of a bachelor programme with restricted admission.

 Steps in the DoSV: